 The numbers and calculations are a rough estimation.
-More accurate results can be obtained by using the System Engineering Tool.

-10.4 Application Management Center (AMC)
+11.4 Application Management Center (AMC)

 The online licensing process managed by the Mitel Application Management Center (AMC) allows Solution Providers who have accounts on the AMC to manage software licenses online.
 Each company is able to supply customers instantly if new licenses are required.
 Refer to "Requirements for AMC Connection" in the MiVoice Business Technician's Handbook for Software Installer Tool and 3300 ICP system networking requirements.